f0nzie/matplotlib-with-rmarkdown/01-introduction.md

 ## The parts of a plot

-I love this plot because it will help to formulate the right question when you are looking for online assistance.
+I love this plot because it helps to formulate the right question when you are looking for online assistance.
 Sooner of later you will be in need to customize the $x$ or $y$ axis ticks in such a way that present specific data points and skip the defaults.
-Or, get rid of so many x axis labels that superimposing one to each other.
+Or, get rid of so many x axis labels that superimposing one over each other.

 <div class=decocode><div style="background-color:#417FB1"><span style="font-size:90%;color:#FFD94C"><i class="fab fa-python"></i>  <b>Python</b></span>

 ```python
 # https://matplotlib.org/gallery/showcase/anatomy.html#sphx-glr-gallery-showcase-anatomy-py
 import numpy as np
 import matplotlib.pyplot as plt
 from matplotlib.ticker import AutoMinorLocator, MultipleLocator, FuncFormatter